MelonaWhenUComes/hdel/hdel-web/src/main/resources/static/vendors/bootstrap/site/docs/4.3/getting-started/accessibility.md

 </p>
 {% endhighlight %}

 For visually hidden interactive controls, such as traditional "skip" links, `.sr-only` can be combined with the `.sr-only-focusable` class.
-This will ensure that the control becomes visible once focused (for sighted keyboard users).
+This will ensure that the control becomes visible once focused (for sighted keyboard user).

 {% highlight html %}
 <a class="sr-only sr-only-focusable" href="#content">Skip to main content</a>